-Generally, sand substrate is often regarded as easier to maintain and more beneficial than gravel in many aquarium set ups.
+Generally, a sand substrate is often regarded as easier to maintain and more beneficial than gravel in many aquarium setups.
 It is easier to clean, as large particles of waste and food cannot seep into cracks and decompose.
 The larger surface area also gives more space for beneficial bacteria to grow and thrive.

-This problem is easily avoided by selecting a silica free substrate, and cleaning up any algae growth before it gets out of hand.
-Otherwise, the benefits of sand substrate are usually considered to outweigh the potential for problems.
-As with any aquarium set up, adequate prevention can make a world of difference when it comes to solving problems in your tank.
+This problem is easily avoided by selecting a silica-free substrate, and cleaning up any algae growth before it gets out of hand.
+Otherwise, the benefits of a sand substrate are usually considered to outweigh the potential for problems.
+As with any aquarium setup, adequate prevention can make a world of difference when it comes to solving problems in your tank.

 Will aquarium sand clog my filter?